 In North Korea I saw some of the most honest eyes and most innocent looks that I have ever come across.
-The entire trip was not anything like I thought it was going to be.
+I also saw dark terror in the eyes of a North Korean soldier, but that was an isolated incident and I never saw anything of the sort again.
+The entire trip through North Korea was not anything like I thought it was going to be.

 Nothing in DPRK, and I truly mean nothing, was like I had assumed it would be in my mind before I arrived.

-The train journey was over quickly because I was so stressed and thinking about the $1.05 worth of North Korean money I had.
-I managed to get my hands on a couple of notes a couple of days ago that I wanted to keep as my own souvenir.
+The train journey was over quickly because I was so stressed and thinking about the $1.05 worth of North Korean money I had managed to get my hands on through trade with locals.
+I wanted those notes as my own souvenirs of North Korea.
 But the idea of going to jail over $1.05 was truly a frightening concept.
-So, I spent a couple of hours wracking my brain, plotting, planning and scheming how to get those two North Korean bills out of their country and safely into China until I had a safe plan…
+So, I spent a couple of hours wracking my brain, plotting, planning and scheming how to get those two North Korean bills out of their country and safely into China, trying to think of a secure plan…

 Suddenly the train pulled into Sinuiji, the border town just across the river from Dandong, China, immigration got onto the train.
 The same immigration officer as the one who had taken my passport when I arrived saw me and said to me with a smile, “Ah, Canada.”
 He was not my immigration officer this time as he was taking care of another section of the train car I was on.